Update Aug. 25th, 2021: A 5-CD plus Blu-ray box set of Let It Be is being released on October 15th (vinyl too).

 In a March, 2021 interview, Ringo Starr said… “I didn’t feel any joy in the original documentary.
 I was there.
 We were laughing.
 We were having fun.”
 He said the new film more accurately reflects how it was when they were recording.
 Dhani Harrison says he was very impressed with the restoration of the film and the clarity of the images.
 The new movie includes rehearsals of songs that appeared on Abbey Road, which they began recording just shortly after the Let It Be sessions.

-A companion book, also called The Beatles: Get Back has a release date of August 31st, 2021.
+A companion book, also called The Beatles: Get Back has a release date of October 12th, 2021.
 The book is 240 pages.
 It includes transcribed conversations of the four Beatles from the film footage, and hundreds of previously unpublished photos by Ethan A. Russell and Linda McCartney.
 The list price is $60, but it was online for $42.
+This book differs from the book included with the recently announced box set, because the hardback book in the CD box set is less than half as long, and includes information on the individual tracks, instead of movie quotes.

 While we wait for The Beatles: Get Back, let’s explore what got us to this point.